esl/MongooseIM/doc/operation-and-maintenance/Cluster-configuration-and-node-management.md

 #### MongooseIM 1.7.0 and newer

+Depending on whether a node is dead or alive there are two commands for removing a node from the cluster.
-In case to remove a node from the cluster call:
+In case to leave a running node from the cluster call:

 ```bash
 mongooseimctl leave_cluster